-- a.
-Students must select a minimum of six credits of American history at the 300-level or higher. - b.
-Students must select a minimum of six credits of European history at the 300-level or higher. - c.
-Students must select a minimum of six credits of the history of Other Regions of the World (African, Asian, Latin American, Caribbean, Middle Eastern) at the 300-level or higher. - d.
-Students may count a maximum of three credits of HIST 276 towards the major and a maximum of three credits from all other 200-level history courses towards the major. - e.
-Students may count a maximum of six credits of HIST 295, 395, or 495 courses for the history major.
+- The following conditions apply: - a.
+Students must select a minimum of six credit hours of American history at the 300-level or higher. - b.
+Students must select a minimum of six credit hours of European history at the 300-level or higher. - c.
+Students must select a minimum of six credit hours of the history of Other Regions of the World (African, Asian, Latin American, Caribbean, Middle Eastern) at the 300-level or higher. - d.
+Students may count a maximum of three credit hours of HIST 276 toward the major and a maximum of three credit hours from all other 200-level history courses toward the major. - e.
+Students may count a maximum of six credit hours of HIST 295, 395, or 495 courses for the history major.